Summer Conservation Camp

 What are the procedures for check-in and checkout?

 Check-in will take place each morning from 8:45–9:15 a.m.
 Checkout will take place for all grade levels from 3–3:15 p.m., unless the camper is registered for After Care.
-Caregivers will drop off and pick up their camper in the designated area outside the Judy Keller Education Center on Cannon Drive.
+Caregivers will drop off and pick up campers in the designated area outside the Judy Keller Education Center on Cannon Drive.
 Caregivers authorized to pick up campers must show a photo ID every day at checkout.

 What if I need to arrange a late drop-off or early pickup?

 Please avoid late drop-offs and early departures as much as possible.
 These disrupt the flow of the camp day, cause staff to be pulled away from programming and other essential duties, and result in missed activities for your camper.
 If they cannot be avoided, please plan to drop off/pick up your camper between 11:45 a.m.–12:30 p.m. if possible.
 All late arrivals or early departures should be arranged in advance by contacting the camp staff at camp@lpzoo.org.
+If you do not notify us in advance, you may have to wait as long as 25 minutes for staff to retrieve your camper from zoo grounds.

 What gear does my camper need for camp?

-• Each camper will receive a blue Conservation Camp T-shirt and backpack with their registration.
+Each camper will receive a blue Conservation Camp T-shirt for every week registered, and will also get a backpack with their registration.
 Campers should wear their blue camp T-shirt and bring their backpack every day they attend camp.
-Campers may also wear blue camp T-shirts from 2022 if they wish.
+Campers may also wear blue camp T-shirts from previous years if they wish.
+Caregivers will have the option to purchase additional shirts via a link sent to their email after registration is complete.

-• All campers should bring:
+All campers should bring:

-• a refillable water bottle
+• refillable water bottle

 • sunscreen